 They also just have chats with cool people!
 For example, Mark and Jo chatted with Ben Cormack of Cor-Kinetic in the UK and pain researcher Riikka Holopainen about her paper From Non-encounters” to autonomic agency.
 Conceptions of patients with low back pain about their encounters in the health care system.
 This is a great opportunity to hear from the lead researcher herself alongside clinical and patient perspectives.

-Mark and Joletta also bring the patient perspective to clinicians through the Modern Paincast.
-A podcast where Jo and Mark sit down to chat with people who are living with or have lived with pain.
+Mark and Joletta also bring the patient perspective to clinicians through Mark’s Modern Paincast.
+When Jo joins Mark they sit down to chat with people who are living with or have lived with pain.
 It is an opportunity to learn from the insights and experiences of real people who’ve lived with real pain.

 Those are the big ones, but there is always smaller scale workshops going on as well.
 We’ve had meetings with other nonprofits, patient advisory councils, and practice based research networks that are leading to really interesting collaborations with primary care physicians, physical and manual therapists, and behavioral health counselors.